LynkRobotics/Lynk-Library-of-Knowledge/lynkArchive/2024SeasonOA/january/weekone.md

 <h3><span style="color:#bf5700">What not how</span></h3>
 </div>

-On the early days of a kickoff, we are try to gain an understanding of what the game will be.
-At this point we don't care how a robot will do something, but rather what it will choose to do in a match and why.
-So our main focus in the early days was trying to break down the match scoring and strategy so we could make sure that we have a solid understanding of the game and why we may want to do one task over another.
+On the early days of a kickoff, we are trying to gain an understanding of what the game will be.
+At this point, we don't care _how_ a robot will do something, but rather _what_ it will choose to do in a match, and _why_.
+So our main focus in the early days was trying to break down the match scoring and strategy, so we could make sure that we have a solid understanding of the game and why we may want to do one task over another.
 <br>

 ![image](https://cdn.discordapp.com/attachments/1106366365130035228/1193385010699436083/20240106_134009.jpg?ex=65befa66&is=65ac8566&hm=19d071d803e224fda8238c634b834a9835c8b1b1441f849382c0a7a072b0ee0e&) <br>

 A big part of these early discussions is unanswered questions.
-Throughout the early days, we kept a list of questions we had that students were working on answering or preparing for Q&A if they couldn't find an answer.
+Throughout the early days, we kept a list of questions we had that students were working on answering, or preparing for Q&A if they couldn't find an answer.
 And at the end of the day the answers that we found were presented to the team.
  <br>

 ![image](https://cdn.discordapp.com/attachments/1106366365130035228/1193317371893530674/rn_image_picker_lib_temp_f3308df6-9583-45e1-adda-d291a94cb2c6.jpg?ex=65bebb68&is=65ac4668&hm=d1a78c5d123659232c7ba470809a483287f5926331250a83a9ec130335159dd9&) <br>